 Open Government Problem Areas

-Best practice: Records custodians who charge between 10 and 25 cents per page or who waive the fee altogether, as the law allows at 19.35(3)(e).
-As for other costs, custodians should remember the law’s admonition that providing access to records “is declared to be an essential function of a representative government and an integral part of the routine duties of officers and employees.”
+Best practice: Records custodians should charge between 10 and 25 cents per page or waive the fee altogether, as the law allows at 19.35(3)(e).
+And they should suggest ways that over-broad requests can be tailored more narrowly to provide relevant records at a reasonable cost.

 Best practice: Police and prosecutors should restrict access only to records that compromise their ability to prosecute a case or the defendant’s right to a fair outcome.
 And all records should be presumed public, subject to the balancing test, at the conclusion of a case.

-6. Quasi-governmental entities.
+8. Quasi-governmental entities.
 Some publicly anointed and funded agencies consider themselves exempt from the state’s Open Records and Open Meetings Laws.
 But a 2008 state Supreme Court decision, State of Wisconsin v.
 Beaver Dam Area Development Corporation, concluded that publicly funded entities are subject to openness laws.

-Best practices: Public bodies should specifically reference all items of business they intend to take up, so that citizens with an interest in these areas can attend.
+Best practice: Public bodies should specifically reference all items of business they intend to take up, so that citizens with an interest in these areas can attend.
 Vague subject headings like “Mayor’s Report” should be avoided in favor of more precise agenda items, especially for closed session meetings.

 Best practice: The exemption for attorney-client privilege should be construed as narrowly as possible, applied only when access would compromise a public body’s entitlement to receive sensitive legal advice.